-Cheating on exams is one form of dishonesty that I encounter.
+Cheating on exams is the most common form of dishonesty that I normally encounter.
 Normally this happens when students bring in notes that include answers to past exam questions.
 I approve the studying of past exams, and bringing in of "memories" based on study, but not the access to written notes, including notes retrieved from other exams or stored on cell phones or other devices.
 Any such activity, if caught, can result in failure of the entire course.

-Cheating on activities also happens.
-Copy and paste is not allowed, but is sometimes difficult to prove.
-You should understand the work you submit because it helps you prepare for the exams.
+Cheating on activities is almost impossible to detect because I allow students to collaborate and assist each other.
+Copy and paste is not allowed, but it is difficult to detect and prove, so I normally do not bother.
+You should try to understand the work you submit because it helps you prepare for the exams and future courses.